Lab 8: Stunts

 Results

-The videos below shows that my stunt is working well.
-The robot travels fast and initiates the turn at the right distance before quickly driving back to the starting line.
+The videos below show that my stunt is working well.
+The robot travels fast, initiates the turn at the right distance, and then quickly drives back to the starting line.